 The Office for International Students and Scholars is the designated office on campus to provide immigration advising for international students, including English language students.
-There are two International Student Advisors for English language students at the University of Delaware:
+The International Student Advisor for English language students at the University of Delaware is:

-If you have any questions about your I-20 or DS-2019, F-1/J-1 visa, immigration status, SEVIS, transferring out, extending your I-20 or DS-2019, travel signature, leave of absence, or any other changes/issues that may affect your visa status, please contact one of your International Student Advisors at OISS.
+If you have any questions about your I-20 or DS-2019, F-1/J-1 visa, immigration status, SEVIS, transferring out, extending your I-20 or DS-2019, travel signature, leave of absence, or any other changes/issues that may affect your visa status, please contact your International Student Advisor at OISS.

 You can email or call at 302-831-2115 to make an appointment with them.
 Their office is at 26 E. Main Street, Newark, DE 19716.